Women’s roles: a divisive issue but not a new one

 • Should women preach in a mixed-gender setting?: This graduate theology student — one of four sisters and the mother of five girls — doesn’t think so.
 By Bobby Ross Jr.

-• The journey that led a church to appoint female elders: “It needs to be the whole body,” Sheila Bost says of men and women leading and preaching.
+• The journey that led a Church of Christ to appoint female elders: “It needs to be the whole body,” Sheila Bost says of men and women leading and preaching.
 By Bobby Ross Jr.

 • Women’s roles in the future church: Five Christian women share their views on the Bible’s teaching, tradition and Jesus’ call for unity.
 By Erin Floyd.